Dinosaurs and other prehistoric animals on stamps of Ivory Coast

-Official stamps of Ivory Cost related to Paleontology: dinosaurs and other prehistoric animals
+Official stamps of Ivory Coast related to Paleontology: dinosaurs and other prehistoric animals

-Fossils of all dinosaurs depicted on the stamps are indeed discovered in Africa.
+Fossils of all dinosaurs depicted on the stamps were indeed discovered in Africa.
 [R3]

 is a genus of carnivorous dinosaurs that existed during the Cenomanian stage of the mid-Cretaceous Period.

 In 1924, two teeth were found in Africa (Algeria), showing what were at

 A skull of Carcharodontosaurus was found in the Kem Kem Formation of Morocco

 during an expedition led by paleontologist Paul Sereno in 1995, near

 the Algerian border and the locality where the teeth was found for more than 70 years ago.

 a carnivorous, medium-sized theropod dinosaur in the Late Jurassic period.

 Its fossils found in North and South America, Europe and Africa